WHOIGit/nes-lter-growth-grazing-chl/methods.md

 extraction method artifacts.
 Limnology and Oceanography: Methods 9, 129--139. https://doi.org/10.4319/lom.2011.9.129

-Jespersen AM, Christoffersen K. 1987.
+Jespersen AM, Christoffersen K., 1987.
 Measurements of Chlorophyll a from phytoplankton using ethanol as a solvent.
 Archiv Fur Hydrobiologie 109:445454.